I am learning a lot about caring for weeping cherry trees…a little late though, since I recently lost one.

 So I believe improper pruning led to the loss of the “weeping” shape on the surviving tree and pruning during the wrong time of year lead to the death of our other tree.

 I am very saddened by the loss of our weeping tree.
-We had it cut down and will hopefully replace it with another at some point.
+We had it cut down and will hopefully replace it with another, like this beautiful weeping cherry tree.

 Please Subscribe to Happy Haute Home